kirlf/cubesats/statistical_model.md

 ![Figure 2.2.
 Circuit implementation of the C&V model with Jakes multipath Doppler shaping..](https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/cvm.png)
 *Figure 2.2.
 Circuit implementation of the C&V model with Jakes multipath Doppler shaping.\[2\]*

-> Our suggestion is that implementation of this model in MatLab or Python is good student project.
-This allows to learn more about Doppler spread, [Doppler shifts](https://en.wikipedia.org/wiki/Doppler_effect#Satellite_communication), Log-normal fading, Rate conversion and Interpolation.

 The following variables are used in the upper rail:

 - <img src="https://tex.s2cms.ru/svg/%20G(0%2C%201)" alt=" G(0, 1)" />  is a random variable with a normal (Gaussian) distribution with zero mean and unit variance